NateDimick/chupeverything/readme.md

 * better color replacement
 * collecting short trends for later use
 * more skeletons
-* mayocue, mayomust, and kranch added to the lineup
+* mayocue and kranch added to the lineup

 This project couldn't be done without: